jvde-github/AIS-catcher/README.md

 ## Recent Developments

-For testing, do not use the development version (edge) but instead download the latest release.
-The development version might not work.

-Edge: added new switch for RTL-SDR ```-gr BW``` which unlocks the bandwidth functionality on some RTL dongles.
+**Edge**: added new switch for RTL-SDR ```-gr BW``` which unlocks the bandwidth functionality on some RTL dongles.
 Early experimentation did not show improved reception with this setting.

 Version **0.35**: smaller fixes and improvements and unlocking support for SDRPlay RSP1 and RSPDX.
 For details see [Releases](https://github.com/jvde-github/AIS-catcher/releases).